geins-io/ralph-module-tiktok/README.md

 ### 2. Add the module to your Geins PWA Storefront Ralph

-Add the module to your Geins PWA Storefront Ralph by adding the following line to your `nuxt.config.js` file:
+To add the module to your Geins PWA Storefront Ralph, open your `nuxt.config.js` file and add the following code snippet:

 ```js
 ...